-How hard is it to claim against investment advisers?
+How hard is it to claim against investment advisors?

-It can be very hard to bring a claim for professional negligence against an investment adviser.
-The recent case of O'Hare v Coutts & Co has potentially made it more difficult for claimants to bring a case for professional negligence against their financial advisers, or investment advisers, if the investment fails to deliver.
+The case of O'Hare v Coutts & Co has potentially made it more difficult for experienced investors to bring a case for professional negligence against their financial advisors, or investment advisers, if the investment fails to deliver.

-The previous test that judges in this type of case had used, was whether or not the defendant had been advised to the standard of a reasonably skilled professional.
+The previous test that judges in this type of case had used, was whether or not the defendant investment advisor had provided advice which met the standard of a reasonably skilled professional.

-This case will undoubtedly make it more difficult for sophisticated investors to bring claims against their financial advisers, or investment advisers, even if the advice from that investment adviser is wrong.
+This case will undoubtedly make it more difficult for sophisticated investors to bring claims against their financial advisors, or investment advisors, even if the advice from that investment advisor is wrong.

-Samuel Solicitors, based in Devon have a wealth of experience in dealing with professional negligence claims against investment advisers, financial advisers, and all other types of professional.
+Samuel Solicitors, based in Devon have a wealth of experience over a number of decades, in dealing with professional negligence claims against investment advisors, financial advisers, and all other types of professional.

-If you have a strong claim against a professional, such as an investment adviser, or financial adviser, we may be able to assist you under the terms of a conditional (no-win no fee) arrangement.
-If that is not possible, we have a wide range of flexible funding options which we have designed for clients to assist with legal fees.
+If you have a strong claim against a professional, such as an investment advisor, or financial advisor, we may be able to assist you under the terms of a conditional fee agreement, if your case is very strong.
+If that is not possible, we have other options for the payment of our legal fees which we would be happy to discuss with you.

-Contact us today for a free discussion about how we can help you with your claim against a professional.
+Contact us today for a discussion about how we can help you with your claim against an investment professional.